 It never occurred to me that one day, I’d combine that knowledge with my love of cooking.

-- 2 small strawberries washed, dried & thinly sliced
+- 2 small strawberries, washed and dried, thinly sliced

 - about 1 dozen blueberries washed & dried

-- about 1 teaspoon crumbles Panela Cotija or Feta cheese
+- about 1 teaspoon Panela Cotija or Feta cheese, crumbled

 - freshly ground black pepper